react-navigation/react-navigation/docs/guides/Navigation-Actions.md

 ### Reset

 The `Reset` action wipes the whole navigation state and replaces it with the result of several actions.

+- `index` - *number* - required - Index of the active route on `routes` array in navigation `state`.
+- `actions` - *array* - required - Array of Navigation Actions that will replace the navigation state.

 ```js
 import { NavigationActions } from 'react-navigation'